FAQs

 Can you restore my furniture back to its original finish?

-Yes, if the piece allows for it.
-Some clients prefer a restoration rather than a painted or refinished look, and I can do both.
+Yes!
+Some clients prefer a restoration rather than a painted or refinished look.